 Decide on the perfect location for your new tree by making sure there is enough unobstructed height (no power lines, etc.), no underground utilities to obstruct and width for the species of tree your planting.
 If you suspect any underground utilities might be where you want to dig, call 811, at least 2 days prior to digging to get a utility locater at your site.
 It’s good to drive a labeled wooden stake where you want to dig so the locate contractor doesn’t mark your entire yard with paint.
 Most trees require full sun, or they may grow lopsided toward the light.

 Now that you’ve picked the perfect planting site, measure the tree container height and width to determine hole size.
 I recommend a hole that is 8 to 12 inches wider but no deeper than the container.
 This prevents the tree from settling too deep in loose soil and encourages the roots to grow laterally into the surrounding back fill zone filled with the improved soil as described below.

 When digging your hole, I like to spread a tarp out to place the excavated soil on, good soil in one pile, debris in another pile or your wheelbarrow to haul off (avoids double handling).
 The good soil you will want to amend 50% your soil, 40% aged compost, and 10% coarse sand.
 Then fill the space between the edge of the hole and the root ball with this mix when you plant your tree.
-If you have no good soil you can purchase our bulk planting mix by the tractor 1/2-yard scoop, or bagged planting mix from reputable Landscape Supply Yards, or just get some black dirt (not loam) and follow my soil recipe.
+If you have no good soil, you can purchase our bulk planting mix by the tractor 1/2-yard scoop, or bagged planting mix from reputable Landscape Supply Yards, or just get some black dirt (not loam) and follow my soil recipe.